SandersTDavid/Social-Media-Application/README.md

 Features:
 - Login functionality with jsonwebtoken authentication
 - Connects to local database and stores user credentials safely
-- User can create posts which are uploaded to a centralised homepage that all usesrs can view
+- User can create posts which are uploaded to a centralised homepage that all users can view
 - Posts can be commented on by individual users
 - Posts can be liked by individual users
 - User credentials can be reset on their own profile page